wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

 ---
 layout: post
-title: Differences between type systems of Ocaml & Java
+title: Differences between type systems of OCaml & Java
-excerpt: Some research done for my final year project
+description: Some research done for my final year project
-category: programming
+categories: programming
 ---

 ##### Introduction

-When asked the differences between the Ocaml's type system and Java's, I realized that I did not understand them well.
+When asked the differences between the OCaml's type system and Java's, I realized that I did not understand them well.
 Therefore, I did some research about these two type systems and posted the result as this blog.

-##### Ocaml Type System
+##### OCaml Type System

 The ML languages are statically and strictly typed.
 In addition, every expression has exactly one type.